lexbailey/isabelle_cheat_sheets/code_export_project.md

 ## Assumptions:

-(it should be obvious how to deviate from these assimptions)
+(it should be obvious how to deviate from these assumptions)

  - You want to export code from isabelle for a project called `my_example`.
  - The code you want to export will be in a file called `my_code.thy`